Skip to content

 select count(distinct(rate)) from films;

--- how many customer has the name bob and older that 18
+-- how many customer has the name bob and are older than 18

 select count(*) from customer where name = 'bob' and age >= 18;